The best way to grow your photography skills is to practice. It’s THAT simple.

-When Danielle MacInnes told me about the Two by Fifty-Two Project she is doing with another photographer, I saw the wealth of value this type of project could bring photographers and has already brought for them.
-I invited them to tell the story of their project and how it’s affected them.
-Keep reading and see for yourself how powerful it can be to challenge yourself regularly alongside another photographer.
+When Danielle MacInnes told me about the Two by Fifty-Two Project she’s doing with another photographer, I saw the wealth of value this type of project could bring.
+I invited them to tell the story of their project and how it’s affected them. ~ Marie

 How did you come up with this idea?